Personalized therapy for affective disorders

 5. individualized approaches to comorbidities: consultation/liaison.

 Due to a high comorbidity between mental and physical diseases, interdisciplinary treatment approaches and consultation cooperation between somatic treatment disciplines are often required.
-This is ensured at Würzburg University Hospital by a dedicated consultation-liaison service (Dr. Warrings, PD Dr. Unterecker).
+This is ensured at Würzburg University Hospital by a dedicated consultation-liaison service (Dr. Warrings, Prof. Dr. Unterecker).

 6. Prevention: Primary, Secondary, Tertiary